Stocks vs ETFs for Beginners

 - Stocks can offer higher upside if you choose well, but they also bring more company-specific risk.

-- ETFs are often better for beginners because they reduce the damage one bad company can do to your portfolio.
+- ETFs can reduce the damage one bad company can do to your portfolio.

 What Is a Stock?

-A stock represents a small ownership stake in a single company.
-When you buy shares of an individual stock, you are putting your money into one business and betting, in a practical sense, that the company will perform well over time.
+A stock is a small piece of ownership in one company.
+When you buy shares of a particular stock, you are putting your money behind one specific business and hoping that company performs well over time.

-If that company grows, becomes more profitable, expands successfully, or earns stronger investor confidence, the value of your shares may go up.
-If the company struggles, loses relevance, faces management problems, gets buried by competitors, or disappoints investors, the stock may fall.
+If the company grows, earns better profits, expands steadily, or builds stronger investor confidence, the value of your shares may rise.
+But if the company struggles, faces competition, has management problems, or disappoints investors, the stock can also fall.

-That is why individual stocks require more responsibility from the investor.
-You are not just investing in “the market.”
-You are investing in one specific business and accepting the risk that comes with being concentrated in that business.
+That is why investing in individual stocks requires extra responsibility.
+You are not simply investing in “the market.”
+You are putting money behind one business and accepting concentrated risk.

 What Is an ETF?